Endre Nordli

-Endre Nordli is a Norwegian handball player.
+Endre Nordli (born 14 March 1974) is a Norwegian handball player.

 He made his debut on the Norwegian national team in 1999, and played 11 matches for the national team.
-He competed at the 1999 World Men's Handball Championship.
+He competed at the 1999 World Men's Handball Championship, where Norway reached the round of 16, where they were knocked out by Sweden.

+He played for Runar Sandefjord, where he won both the Norwegian Championship and Cup twice.